 The Plan has two sets of benefits: In-Network and Out-of-Network.
 If you choose an In-Network Provider, you will pay less in out-of-pocket costs, such as Deductibles and Coinsurance.
-If you use an Out-of-Network Provider, you will have to pay more in out-of-pocket costs.
+If you use an Out-of-Network Provider, you will have to pay more in out-of-pocket costs, except as explained in the Surprise Billing Notice.